pnpm/rfcs/text/0003-templates.md

 {
   "name": "@example/react-components",
   "dependencies": {
-    "react": "^18.2.0"
+    "react": "^18.2.0",
+    "redux": "^4.2.0",
   }
 }
 ```

-We expect most monorepos to use this feature to keep dependency specifiers consistent between different in-repo packages.
+We expect the `pnpm.templates.catalog` flavor to very popular for monorepos.
+This allows dependency specifiers to be consistent between different in-repo packages.

 ### Combining Templates

-Templates may not refer to other templates.
+Templates may not be templated from other templates.
 Instead of an inheritance hierarchy, a package may refer to multiple templates with later entries in the list taking precedence.

 For example, if both `@organization/authoring-metadata` and `@team/authoring-metadata` have an `author` field, the value from `@team/authoring-metadata` will be used.